copsTvFan/cops-episode-guide/guide.md

 - (Indio, CA -- 10:24 PM Suspicious Activity Call) Mexican prowler looking in windows is caught and beat up after returning
-- Palm Beach County FL -- Suspicious vehicle with 2 black guys in a Lincoln Town Car that have thousands of dollars and drugs
+- Palm Beach County, FL -- Suspicious vehicle with 2 black guys in a Lincoln Town Car that have thousands of dollars and drugs
 - Palm Springs, CA -- Traffic stop -- bicycle rider who came from a burglary has drugs and bad friends.